dspitza/dspitza.github.io/index.md

 # Welcome to my webpage!

+- My name is Dominik Spitza and I am an expert for scientific project management, customer support and administrative Consulting to support researchers’ visions and projects.
-- I'm Head of Event & Guest Management at IZA - Institute of Labor Economics.
-I have overseen the full lifecycle of more than 150 international conferences & policy events worldwide and am an expert for project management, customer support and administrative consulting supporting researcher's visions.
+- As Head of Event & Guest Management at IZA - Institute of Labor Economics of Deutsche Post Stiftung.
+I have overseen the full lifecycle of more than 150 international conferences & policy events worldwide.
 - I obtained my diploma in business administration and China Studies from the University of Cologne in Germany with a focus on marketing, brand management and business psychology.

 ***

-## Research
+## Professional Experience

 ####  Labor market imbalances, job search scopes and job finding